Orbi home mesh wifi system: Pros, cons and tips

 1.- Lower the thermostat

-Make sure that the heater is setup to heat up the water to a reasonable temperature.
-It is pointless to heat up the water so much than then it is needed to be mixed with cold water for having showers of washing the dishes.
+Ensure the heater is set up to heat the water to a reasonable temperature.
+It is pointless to heat the water so much that it needs to be mixed with cold water for showers of washing the dishes.

-The higher the water temperature, the most electricity the water heater will have to use to first heat up the water and after to maintain the temperature.\
+The higher the water temperature, the more electricity the water heater will use to heat and maintain the temperature.\

 2.- Insulate the water heater tank

-If your water heater is very old and it is not insulated, it will be losing heat through the tank and the heater will have to keep using electricity to maintain the water temperature.
+If your water heater is very old and is not insulated, it will lose heat through the tank, and the heater will have to keep using electricity to maintain the water temperature.

 3.- Insulate the water pipes

-Apart from having a well insulated water tank, it is important to have well insulated pipes.
-Otherwise, the pipes will be losing heat and if the cold water and hot water pipes are very close together this will have a negative effect.
+Apart from having a well-insulated water tank, it is important to have well-insulated pipes.
+Otherwise, the pipes will lose heat, and if the cold water and hot water pipes are very close together, this will have a negative effect.

 4.- Buy an efficient water heater

-If your heater it is very old, it may be worth to find out the exact electricity usage and if it is too high to consider to buy a new and efficient model.
+If your heater is very old, it may be worth finding out the exact electricity usage, and if it is too high, consider buying a new and efficient model.

-Depending on the water heater model, between 1.5 and 10 kWh hour.
+Depending on the water heater model, between 1.5 and 10 kWh per hour.

-If you want to know the exact power consumption of a water heater, the best option would be to use a plug in power meter and measure the power usage over a period of time.
+If you want to know the exact power consumption of a water heater, the best option would be to use a plug-in power meter and measure the power usage over time.

 As explained in the question above…

-Depending on the water heater model, between 1.5 and 10 kWh hour.
+Depending on the water heater model, between 1.5 and 10 kWh per hour.

-If you want to know the exact power consumption of a water heater, the best option would be to use a plug in power meter and measure the power usage over a period of time.
+If you want to know the exact power consumption of a water heater, the best option would be to use a plug-in power meter and measure the power usage over time.

 Energy conservation both benefit you and the environment